serverfarmer/sm-inspect-usage/README.md

-`sf-inspect-usage` extension collects disk usage on all hosts in a farm, and provide JSON files with usage data, that can be further analyzed by some external tool.
+`sm-inspect-usage` management extension collects disk usage from all hosts in a farm, and provides JSON files with usage data, that can be further analyzed by external tools.